How to Repot Spider Plants in 5 Easy Steps

 Plants should be repotted if they are living in aged, stagnant soil.

-If your spider plant has been in the same container for a while without a soil refresh, you may notice a decline in quality of the soil.
-The soil may become compacted and any water will quickly drain through the container without much retention.
+If your spider plant has been in the same container for a while without a soil refresh, you may notice a decline in the quality of the soil.
+The soil may become compacted, and any water will quickly drain without much retention.

-After a few years, even if your plant has not outgrown its current pot, it will still need repotting to refresh the soil.
-This keeps the roots healthy in the years to come and replenishes nutrients that have been absorbed and leeched from the soil over time.
+After a few years, even if your plant has not outgrown its current pot, you should still repot your spider plant.
+This keeps the roots healthy and replenishes nutrients.

 When To Repot